Dawlish Trains – Digital Photographic Library by Colin J. Marsden www.dawlishtrains.com

 All images contained on this website are available to editors and picture researchers for use in magazines, books, digital media or by design studios.
 Please use the contact form to discuss material required.
 All images can be supplied in digital form at 300dpi, fully colour corrected to any size to suit your requirements.

 Several people ask about the photographic equipment i use.
 Although many years ago I used Pentax 6x7 and Mamiya 645 medium format film cameras, today everything is digital.
-I use nothing but Nikon equipment, with my main camera bodies being a Nikon D800 and D810 with a selection of 2.8 lenses covering the range 18-300mm, plus a trustworthy 50mm f1.4, which I often use for hand held night photography.
+I use nothing but Nikon equipment, with my main camera bodies being a Nikon D850 and a mirrorless Z7 II with a selection of 2.8 lenses covering the range 18-300mm, plus a trustworthy 50mm f1.4, which I often use for hand held night photography.
 For ease when travelling, or when the use of a large camera is not suitable I operate a Panosonic Lumix TZ100 fitted with a Leica lens which has an operating range of 28-300mm.

 Contact Dawlish Trains